karthickapps/movies-listing/README.md

 ## Synopsis

-Movies from omdb is listing based on the search, filter by genre and searched movies are stored in locastorage.
+* Movies from omdb is listed based on the search
+* Filter by genre
+* Searched movies are cached for better performance.

 ## How to run?